mjallison42/infectsim/README.md

 reported values, represented on the right hand side.

 Your town has homes, businesses, schools, hospitals, and public meeting spaces.
-The maps is for visualization of infection spread, it doesn't realistically map a proper town's layout.
+The maps are for visualization of infection spread, it doesn't realistically map a proper town's layout.
 This simulator makes not attempt to model other societal aspects such as finance, or civil unrest.